 Mission and History

-CHETNA recognizes the unique challenges that South Asian victims of domestic violence face, and provides culture-specific services to empower and support the journey from victor to survivor.
+CHETNA recognizes the unique challenges that South Asian victims of domestic violence face, and provides culture-specific services to empower and support the journey from victim to survivor.
 CHETNA aims to prevent violence through advocacy, education, and outreach.

 Preventing domestic violence and helping create safer homes.